Ukraine has one of Europe’s highest HIV rates. War is devastating efforts to fight it

 The main concern, however, is for the clients themselves, many of whom are from vulnerable, impoverished and marginalised communities.

-Most do not have documents allowing them to leave the country should medicines run out, and are struggling with addiction when access to illicit drugs, or medicines to help them deal with the dependency, are increasingly scarce.
+Most do not have the documents that would allow them to leave the country should medicines run out, and are struggling with addiction while illicit drugs, along with the medicines to help them deal with their dependency, are increasingly scarce.

-However, as a man of fighting age he is not permitted to leave via any of Ukraine’s borders due to a general mobilisation issued by the Ukrainian president.
-Having become addicted to heroin aged 15, he is now six years clean but still grapples with the stigma in society of being a former addict.
+However, as a man of fighting age, he is not permitted to leave via any of Ukraine’s borders following a general mobilisation issued by the Ukrainian president.
+Having become addicted to heroin aged 15, he is now six years clean, but still grapples with the social stigma of being a former addict.

 “I am really worried about those who are stuck in places like Mykolaiv,” he tells The Independent while sitting with his social worker Liudmyla.